calvert42/hubspot-gulp/readme.md

 Private Partner (html)
 Resources (html)
 ```
-Then simply use your arrows keys or start typing to search for any files that were added to the list in the gulpfile.
+Simply use your arrows keys or start typing to search for any files that were added to the list in the gulpfile.
 Hit enter and your file will be submitted to the API.
 If you need to roll things back, for now just do it from the Design Manager and then copy the rolled back code back into here.

 #### LiveReload